Casting Louisiana Kids for ‘Troop Zero’

 Another exiting part of casting Background Actors for Troop Zero is that many of them were featured on camera or given lines on set.
 The Louisiana casting team created Birdie Scout troops with special skills that were featured during performances at the Jamboree talent show.
 There were also girls in the Jamboree audience who were upgraded with lines during Troop Zero’s performance.
 You never know when an opportunity will pop up on set!

 Is your child interested in acting?
 Register them with Central Casting to work as Background Actors and doubles on movies and TV shows.
-Just bring your minor and their required I-9 documentation to a Minors Registration session at your local office.
+Just bring your minor and their required I-9 documentation to a Minor’s Talent Onboarding session at your local office.
 Check our calendar for registration times and details.